wp-plugins/local-market-explorer/readme.txt

 == Changelog ==

+= 2.2 =
+* Added support for Nile Guide data
+* Increased compatibility across the board w/ different blog settings and different plugins
+* Added support for WordPress's canonical URL feature to ensure that the correct URL gets indexed
+* Fixed issues with the "recent posts" widget not working with plugin

 = 2.1.1 =
 * Fixed Yelp map that broke to due an API change with Google Maps
 * Fixed Market Stats module values that broke due to an API change with Zillow